CodeSolutionsDev/ServerAssistantAI/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a link to your server's `latest.log` file, uploaded to a service like https://mcpaste.io/.
 Make sure to reproduce the issue right before uploading the log.

 **Additional Context**
-Add any other context about the problem here, such as:
-- 'Specific AI models or services being used and relevant configuration settings'
+- Add any other context about the problem here, such as specific AI models or services being used and relevant configuration settings